sqlfluff/sqlfluff/docs/source/configuration.rst

 -------------------------

 dbt is not the default templater for *sqlfluff* (it is Jinja).
-In order to get started using *sqlfluff* with a Dbt project you will need the following
+In order to get started using *sqlfluff* with a dbt project you will need the following
 configuration:

 In *.sqlfluff*: